-Conversely, Maya notes that morning is when cravings and hunger are lowest.
-She also adds that circadian rhythm disturbances not only influence your perception of hunger and satiety, but also contribute to:
+Conversely, Feller notes that morning is when cravings and hunger are lowest.
+She also adds that circadian rhythm disturbances not only influence your perception of hunger and satiety but also contribute to:

-“Strict dieting in particular can trigger near-constant hunger, which gets harder to resist the longer we hold out,” Seth explains.
+“Strict dieting, in particular, can trigger near-constant hunger, which gets harder to resist the longer we hold out,” Gillihanexplains.
 Further, he says that our willpower is often lowest late at night, which can have you reaching for indulgent midnight snacks to stop your stomach from rumbling.

-“We turn to food as a distraction to help us cope with stress and worry,” Seth shares.
-Plus, we may be drawn to certain comfort foods as a result of deeper emotional responses, such as “ones we associate with Mom’s love and care.”
+“We turn to food as a distraction to help us cope with stress and worry,” Gillihan shares.
+Plus, we may be drawn to certain comfort foods as a result of deeper emotional responses, such as “ones we associate with Mom’s love and care,” Gillihan says.

 Essentially, late-night eaters may seek pleasure in snacking to combat negative feelings.
-Seth explains that acquiescing to your cravings “activates the brain’s reward center by causing the release of dopamine,” which is commonly referred to as the feel-good hormone.
+Gillihanexplains that acquiescing to your cravings “activates the brain’s reward center by causing the release of dopamine,” which is commonly referred to as the feel-good hormone.